 Two related stories or one combined?

-I've started pulling my ideas together for a historical fiction novel about a girl who grows up in Nazi Germany during WWII.
+I've started pulling my ideas together for a historical fiction novel about a girl who grows up in Germany during WWII.
 At the same time, I also have material for a story about her husband's childhood.
 My question is, should I combine these two stories into one book and have them play out, parallel to each other until their paths cross?
 Or should I write them as separate books?